I. What is Autobiography?

 VI.
 Examples of Autobiography in Pop Culture

-One example of an autobiography that was a hit in the movie theatres is “American Sniper,” the story of Navy SEAL Chris Kyle.
+One example of an autobiography that was a hit in the movie theaters is “American Sniper,” the story of Navy SEAL Chris Kyle.
 According to an article in the Dallas, Texas, magazine D, Kyle donated all the proceeds from the film to veterans and their families.
 He had a story to tell, and he used it to help others.
 His story is a memoir, focusing on a specific time period of his life when he was overseas in the military.

-A recent autobiography by a young Olympian is “Grace, Gold and Glory: My Leap of Faith” by Gabrielle (Gabby) Douglas.
+An autobiography by a young Olympian is “Grace, Gold and Glory: My Leap of Faith” by Gabrielle (Gabby) Douglas.
 She had a writer, Michelle Burford, help her in writing her autobiography.
 This is common for those who have a story to tell but may not have the words to express it well.
 Gabby was the darling of the 2012 Olympics, winning gold medals for the U.S. in gymnastics along with being the All-Around Gold Medal winner, the first African-American to do so.
 Many young athletes see her as an inspiration.
 Her story also became a television movie, “The Gabby Douglas Story.”

 VII.
 Related Terms